imagej/imagej.github.io/pages/Manual_tracking_with_TrackMate.md

 There is not much to do.
 We will use the same, simple dataset that for [Getting started with TrackMate](Getting_started_with_TrackMate "wikilink").
-You can find it in .
+You can find it in {% include bc content="File | Open Samples | Tracks for TrackMate (807K)" %}.

+As for the TrackMate plugin, you could start it up normally, selecting
+{% include bc content="Plugins | Tracking | TrackMate" %} in the menu,
-As for the TrackMate plugin, you could start it up normally, selecting in the menu, and then when offered to select a detector and a tracker, always pick the manual one.
+and then when offered to select a detector and a tracker, always pick the manual one.
 That would work well, but we offered another entry point that has a simpler GUI dedicated to manual tracking.
-Pick the  menu item.
+Pick the {% include bc content="Plugins | Tracking | Manual tracking with TrackMate" %} menu item.

 You should should get the layout pictured on the right.
 Notice that we are already displaying the *Display options* panel of the classic GUI, and that the *previous* button is disabled at the bottom.
 Notice also that the color scales for both spot and track features display a dummy range.

+%Replace% Clear %Replace%

 ## Creating spots one by one